jeremiah-tay/mental_health_agentic_chatbot/README.md

 | `created_at` | TIMESTAMPTZ     | Timestamp of when the embedding was created                      |

 ### `new_risk_data`
+Stores individual text samples (like user posts), metadata about their origin (source), topics, and pre-assigned risk label.

 | Column     | Type     | Description                               |
 |------------|----------|-------------------------------------------|